-N.B.
+\N.B.
 Includes those respondents who experienced family separation during the war (47% of the entire sample and 63% of those who considering relocation).

 Respondents were asked to rate their ability to access services and goods, as well as to participate in their community's life on a scale from 0 (not easy at all to access) to 10 (very easy to access), or the perceived frequency of security incidents on a scale ranging from 0 (never) to 10 (always).
 Family unity was assessed using two separate questions to identify the share of displaced households experiencing separation from other members due to the war and further assess if they were reunited.
-For analysis and reporting purposes, responses have been grouped into three categories translating responses to low (points from 10 to 6), medium (point 5), and high (points from 4 to 1) levels according to each need and vulnerability.
+For analysis and reporting purposes, for all indicators, responses have been grouped into three categories translating responses to low (points from 10 to 6), medium (point 5), and high (points from 4 to 1) challenges met by respondents (or low/medium/high frequency of security incidents for the safety and security indicator).